munificent/craftinginterpreters/book/local-variables.md

 stream.
 This way, if there's a malformed program with a missing closing curly, the compiler doesn't get stuck in a loop.

-Each statement leaves the stack just like it started, so it's fine to compile a series of them like this, just as we did when compiling the top level of the program.
+Executing a block simply means executing the statements it contains, one after the other, so there isn't much to this.
 The semantically interesting thing blocks do is create scopes.
 Before we compile the body of a block, we call this function to enter a new local scope:

 ^code begin-scope